 Michael Chomick was born in Vancouver, British Columbia, Canada, the fifth of 7 children for Andrew and Marisa Chomick.
 His first introduction to the world of art-making came during visits to the basement of the family’s home.
 This is where both his parents practiced their hobbies of fine art-making through painting with oil, and/or sculpting in clay.

-After 11 years in the aforementioned vocation, September, 1986, he changed artistic direction and veered his creative spirit towards what has become his life’s mission — that of a fine artist.
+After 11 years in the aforementioned vocation, in September 1986, he changed artistic direction and veered his creative spirit towards what has become his life’s mission — that of a fine artist.
 Feeling a loss of artful and spiritual grounding that was encountered while a commercial artist, he quickly found his voice in a world that offered so much more substance and emotional growth.

-During his 2 decade tenure this award winning artist has had works exhibited in local, national and international exhibitions of both solo and group settings.
+During his 2 decade tenure, this award-winning artist has had works exhibited in local, national, and international exhibitions of both solo and group settings.